 Widower Johann Georg Seng, a farmer, and his daughters (Elisabeth, age 12; Anna, age 10) are recorded on an appendix to the 1767 census of Paulskaya in Household No. 124.

-The children of Georg Seng of Nieder-Monjou are recorded on the 1798 census of Rosenheim in Household No. Rm13 along with a note that Jost Seng is working in Basel.
+Jost Seng (age 24) and his brother Leonhard (age 19), sons of the deceased Georg Seng from Nieder-Monjou, are recorded on the 1798 census of Rosenheim in Household No. Rm13 along with a note that Jost Seng is working in the colony of Basel.

 The 1767 census records that Johann Georg Seng came from the German village of Burg Gemünden.